 Not surprisingly, this was another wonderful dinner that celebrated local foods with pride.

-Not photographed, but also enjoyed immensely were the asparagus soup, rhubarb cakes and mixed berry cobbler with seven cups of raspberries, blueberries, blackberries and cherries.
+Not photographed, but enjoyed immensely, were asparagus soup, rhubarb cakes and mixed berry cobbler with seven cups of raspberries, blueberries, blackberries and cherries.

 - Select members who enjoy cooking and are concerned about food safety issues.
 You’ll have more fun if everyone has a strong interest in local food.